MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMCollection.md

 ```

 ## DESCRIPTION
-The **New-CMCollection** cmdlet creates a collection in Microsoft System Center Configuration Manager.
+The **New-CMCollection** cmdlet creates a collection in Configuration Manager.

 Configuration Manager collections provide a way to manage users, computers, and other resources in your organization.
 They not only give you a means to organize your resources, but they also give you a means to distribute Configuration Manager packages to clients and users.